DrSammyD/kodash/README.md

 //=>[3,4,5]
 ```

 One thing to note.
-Lodash unwraps it's observableArrays on certain calls.
+Lodash unwraps it's lodashWrapper class on certain calls.
 If you expect lodash to do this for one of your calls, simply perform the following

 ```
 var x= ko.observableArray([[1,2,0], 3]);